unoplatform/uno/doc/articles/controls/CommandBar.md

 ### Padding

-You must use `VisibleBoundsPadding.PaddingMask="Top"` on `CommandBar` to properly support the notch or punch-holes on iOS and Android
+You must use `VisibleBoundsPadding.PaddingMask="Top"` on `CommandBar` to properly support the notch or punch-holes on iOS and Android.

 #### Back button